rbangamm/fiddlr/README.md

 ### Frontend

-In the `client` directory, then run the following:
+In the `client` sub-directory, run the following:

 ```
 yarn